• Skip to primary navigation

 • Add in a beaten egg and stir well to combine, before adding the flour and mixing to a stiff dough.

 • Place the dough on a sheet of baking paper, it will be a little sticky.
-Use the baking parchment to help you to form the shape of a log.
+Use the baking paper to help you to form the shape of a log.
 Roll into a biscuit sized oblong shape, approximately 5cm in diameter and wrap up in the baking paper.

 • Place the dough in the fridge for 1-2 hours, until it has formed a solid block that you can slice.
 Or store in fridge overnight if preparing in advance.